Ohio woman faces prison time for stealing nearly $40K from sheriff’s office

-JACKSON, Ohio (WCMH) — A Ross County Sheriff’s Office employee will face two and a half years in prison for stealing $38,000 in concealed handgun license fees.
+JACKSON, Ohio (WCMH) — A Jackson County Sheriff’s Office employee will face two and a half years in prison for stealing $38,000 in concealed handgun license fees.

 Auditor of State Keith Farber said in a press release that Cheryl Brady was convicted Friday of theft in office, a third-degree felony.
 She pled guilty to the charge in December after an investigation by the auditor’s office and the Bureau of Criminal Investigation found that she had pocketed at least $37,964 in cash payments to the sheriff’s office.

-Note: A previous version of this story erroneously stated Brady was employed by Ross County.
-The story has been updated to reflect the correct sheriff’s office.